 Everyone eventually comes across a web page they need to save for sharing with teammates or doing offline research.
 You could just copy and paste the link, but sometimes it’s nice to have the page as an image that you can view offline, mark up, or print.
 The most flexible solution to this problem is creating a PDF file that can be viewed and sent nearly anywhere.

 Let’s go through the most popular browsers and take a look at how to how to save a webpage as a PDF, step-by-step.

-Step 1: First, either choose Print from the File tab or press Ctrl and P to open the Printer window.
+For most browsers, the “Print” function is the fastest and most effective method of saving a webpage to PDF.
 We know it may appear logical to choose “Save Page As…” instead, but this option is for saving pages in a web format, not as a PDF, so avoid that option.
 Printing is where you need to go.

 Chrome has another interface to navigate, so if you’re on a Chromebook or prefer the Chrome OS, here’s what you need to do to save a page as a PDF.

-Step 2: In the printing window, look for the heading Destination and choose Change.
-This will bring you to a Select a Destination Under Local Destinations, you should see an option to Save as PDF.
-Select this.
-This will load a preview of the pages and allow you to select pages, change the layout, and so on.
+Step 2: In the printing window, look for the heading “Destination” and choose “Change.”
+This will bring you to a “Select a Destination Under Local Destinations,” you should see an option to “Save as PDF.”
+Select it.
+That will load a preview of the pages and allow you to select pages, change the layout, and so on.

 Don’t worry if you don’t recognize the term “Share button” — you don’t have to download an extra app or anything like that.
 It’s the name of that little upload button that you can always access on a webpage: In your toolbar, it looks like a square with an arrow pointing upwards, and it’s used for saving, viewing and cloud services.
 That’s where you need to start.